Sensationull/Sensationull/README.md

 I am a Frontend Software Engineer with experience in Javascript: (React, Redux, Node) and have way more fun debugging CSS than people recommend.
 I'm always looking to learn about other cultures and their experiences with code!
 When I'm not coding (and often when I am), I am listening to all different kinds of music or outside getting some sun!

-📫 You can reach me on linkedIn at: https://www.linkedin.com/in/andrewjohnso17/

 <!--
 **Sensationull/Sensationull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.